ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 ## Deriving the VDAF Verification Key {#vdaf-verify-key}

-When a Leader and Helper implement the `task_prov` extension in the context of a particular DAP deployment, they SHOULD compute the shared VDAF verification key
+When a Leader and Helper implement the `taskprov` extension in the context of a particular DAP deployment, they SHOULD compute the shared VDAF verification key
 {{!VDAF}} as described in this section.